selwordamit/StudyBuddy/docs/functional-requirements.md

     - Matching is automatic, based only on course – availability is coordinated later.
     - If no match is available, the user remains in a queue until a partner is found.
     - Once matched:
-        - A 1-on-1 private chat is created.
-        - Users can schedule meetings.
-        - They can rate each other after studying together.

-3. **Meeting Scheduling via Chat**
-    - After matching, users communicate in a real-time private chat.
-    - They coordinate when and how to meet using the chat interface.
-    - Users can generate a Zoom link or manually set a physical location.

 4. **User Profile Management**
     - Users can update: